aileks/aileks/README.md

 ---

-### Hello There!
+### Hi There!
-:woman_technologist: I'm a full-stack solo dev still learning a lot.
+:woman_technologist: I'm a full-stack dev getting my reps in. 💪

 ---